jorbDehmel/oak/docs/manual.md

 ```

 **Note:** There is no `using` or `use` in `Oak`.
 If namespaces
 are to be used, they must always be fully qualified.
+Namespaces
+are **required** when developing non-`std` packages.

 ### `import`, `include`, `link`, `use`, and `flag` keywords